 provision of psychotherapeutic intervention to minimize emotional trauma.

-To find out more regarding provider and services requirements for the tiered model, please refer to the Behavioral Health and Developmental Disabilities Division Policy for Mobile Crisis Response Services at https://dphhs.mt.gov/BHDD/BHDDMedicaidServicesProviderManual.
+To find out more regarding provider and services requirements for the tiered model, please refer to the Behavioral Health and Developmental Disabilities Division Policy for Mobile Crisis Response Services at BHDD Manuals Page (mt.gov).

 Section XXXVIII: Fertility Preservation Services